Beolpluusor/projectaa-v2/README.md

 # Installation setup/guide by: Beolpluusor
 # !
-READ THIS FIRST!
+READ THIS FIRST !
 Installation Guide, not fully tested, working on this and fixing all when done properly.
 enjoy the project as I did building this.
 if you have anything to ask just email me: arttu.sonne@live.co.uk